rykaplan1/dungeons_notes_dragons/README.md

 # Dungeons.Notes.Dragons. [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-        - This application is a browser based table top rpg character sheet and note keeper.
+        - This application is a browser based tabletop RPG character sheet manager and note keeper.
 Various users can sign up to create multiple characters which can be viewed by other users with accounts.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)